This post may contain affiliate links so I earn a commission.

 Animal trapping is a method of harvesting animals by using a device to remotely catch them for food, fur or for pest control.

-Most of us associate trapping with walking though a swamp or ditch bank with waders on while carrying a bucket of steel traps.
+If you're like me, you probably associate trapping with walking though a swamp or ditch bank with waders on while carrying a bucket full of steel traps.

 Or maybe even dragging a sled across the ice to check a line of beaver or muskrat sets you made the day before.